lwade/euca-wiki/Troubleshooting-Tools.md

 - Physical configuration - Network cables plugged into correct switches
 - IP address assignment
 - Public IP pool range assigned
-- Hostnames in DNS
+- Hostnames in DNS (or host lists maintained in /etc/hosts)
-- Multicast working
+- Multicast working between CLC, Walrus, and SC
 - Private Network - VLAN range assigned
+- No DHCP server running on the networks to be used by Euca (unless we are doing a SYSTEM install)

 Firewall
-- ports open to front-end (8443, 8773, 8888)
+- ports open to front-end (8443, 8773, 8888, 53, 8080)

 Storage
 - dedicated user/pass for eucalyptus